 - Begin with a blank canvas, either white or a light cream color.

-- Add a Critter overlay in a dark color.
-Make the overlay a silhouette by making Color 1 the same as Color 2 and erase any parts you don’t want.
+- Add a Critter graphic in a dark color.
+Make the graphic a silhouette by making Color 1 the same as Color 2 and erase any parts you don’t want.

-- Add a light-colored or white text on top of the overlay.
+- Add a light-colored or white text on top of the graphic.

 - Add a Smudge texture to the background.

-- Select the critter and use Blend modes (the Overlay option) to allow the textured background to show through, using the Fade slider to adjust the amount.
+- Select the critter and use Blend modes (the Graphic option) to allow the textured background to show through, using the Fade slider to adjust the amount.